Radford98/CS362-U2019/README.md

 # CS362-U2019
-Software Engineering (CS 362) class's master repository. class-cs362-400-su19
+Fork of Software Engineering (CS 362) class's master repository.
+"Dominion" folder has original code, "projects" contains debugged code as well as the final project.